-The shareholding pattern of the Company as at 31 March 2023 and 2022 are as follows:
+The shareholding pattern of the Company as at 31 March 2023 is as follows:

-Name of the Parent Company Number of shares Amount Percentage of ownership interest Wipro Holdings (UK) Limited 1,000 50,000 100%
+Number of of ownership Name of the Parent Company shares Amount interest Wipro Holdings (UK) Limited 1,000 50,000 100%

-12 Statutory Reserve
+12 Statutory reserve

 Under the provisions of Bahrain Commercial Companies Law, an amount equivalent to 10% of the company's net profit before appropriations is required to be transferred to a non-distributable reserve account until such time an amount equal to 50% of the share capital is set aside.
 This reserve is not available for distribution except for dividend payment as permitted by Bahrain Commercial Companies Law.
-As the requirement per law has been met, no such amount has been transferred during the year (2022: BD Nil).
+As the requirement as law has been met, no such amount has been transferred during this year.
+(2023: BDNil)